telerik/blazor-docs/knowledge-base/chart-export-to-image.md

 ---
-title: Export Chart to image
+title: Export Chart as Image
 description: How to export the Chart to image
 type: how-to
 page_title: Export Chart as Image